futurice/PythonInBrowser/README.md

 After adding the file edit [modules.json](https://github.com/futurice/PythonInBrowser/blob/master/examples/modules.json) IF you want to publish your module so that student can also see it.
 Otherwise no need to do this.

-AFter this edit the run-function in [main.js](https://github.com/futurice/PythonInBrowser/blob/master/public/javascripts/main.js) to add your module to Skulpt.
+After this edit the run-function in [main.js](https://github.com/futurice/PythonInBrowser/blob/master/public/javascripts/main.js) to add your module to Skulpt.

 Here is example on how to do it: